The protein shake, long reserved for weightlifters, offers many advantages: it is easy to prepare, easy to transport, and nutrient-dense.

 - 100 g of mixed berries (strawberries, blueberries, raspberries)

-Blend all the ingredients to obtain a creamy and nourishing shake.
+Blend all the ingredients to obtain a creamy shake that is nourishing.

 Nutritional value: 220 kcal